varayush007/Codebasics-Q-A/README.md

 - requirements.txt: A list of required Python packages for the project.

 - .env: Configuration file for storing your Google API key.

+Note: This project is designed to work with a specific set of CSV files, but it can be adapted to work with other CSV files by following the instructions mentioned in the "Using Custom CSV Files" section.
+However, the format of the CSV file should match the expected format for the project to work correctly.